Meet the Orchestra

 jackie debella

-Jackie DeBella is a dedicated Elementary Orchestra Teacher at Deep Run Elementary.
-When she’s not shaping young musicians, she enjoys family time with her husband, who is also a violinist, and their two children, one in middle school and the other in elementary.
-A remarkable achievement close to her heart is raising over $12,000 for breast cancer in memory of her younger sister and mother.
-Besides her passion for teaching and music, Jackie dreams of experiencing the magic of Disney World.
+I am an Elementary Orchestra Teacher at Deep Run Elementary.
+When I’m not doing something music-related, I enjoy family time with my husband, who is also a violinist, and our two children, one in middle school and the other in elementary.
+One of my greatest accomplishments is raising over $12,000 for breast cancer in memory of my younger sister and my mother.
+My favorite place to be is Disney World!

 christine doney